Hôtel de Bagis: Facade

-The hotel opens onto the Dalbade Street with a majestic facade.
+The hotel opens onto the Dalbade Street with a large facade.
 Composed of eight bays, its axis of symmetry is formed by the two central bays, identical, of which the one on the left only houses the gateway.
 The monumental facade was erected between 1609 and 1616 at the request of Gabrielle Guerrier and her husband François de Clary by the architect Pierre Souffron, assisted by several sculptors and stone-cutters who succeed each other on the building site: Pierre Bouc, Thomas Heurtematte, Pierre Monge and Arthur Legoust.

 The facade is richly decorated with a carved stone decoration: pilasters, trophies of arms, garlands, fruits.
 François de Clary placed on the capitals of acanthus, eagles and suns which recall his coat of arms.
 His weapons are also placed above the gates, but they are hammered at the French Revolution.
 In 1855, Calvet-Besson completed the sculptures on the façade and placed the coat of arms of François de Clary and his monogram above the doors.
 He entrusted the realization to the architect Urbain Vitry and the sculptor Calmettes.